hpacheco/ses/labs/Lab3.md

 ```
 The rationalle behind this code is explained in more detail in the [OWASP WSTG CSRF page](https://owasp.org/www-project-web-security-testing-guide/v41/4-Web_Application_Security_Testing/06-Session_Management_Testing/05-Testing_for_Cross_Site_Request_Forgery).
 The form is issuing a `POST` request; we can hide it with CSS styling, and make it run automatically on page load using JavaScript.

 **Note:** To prevent CSRF, most modern browsers, such as Chrome or Firefox, will block HTTP requests from different origins.
-To succeed in your attack, try a lightweight browser such as midori, that can be installed with `sudo apt install midori`.
+To avoid this behavior, you may use a lightweight browser such as midori, that can be installed with `sudo apt install midori`.
+Although Chrome and Firefox will disallow you from seeing the response, the request will be sent and processed by the server as normal, which shall be sufficient for your attack.

-There are many anti-CSRF countermeasures, one of which is browser-side rejection to load pages from different domains as done by recent versions of Firefox or Chrome.
+There are many anti-CSRF countermeasures, including stricter server-sive content policies.
 The most common application-side countermeasure to avoid CSRF attacks is to add a unique server-side secret token to each HTTP request.
 Check the result of the automated code scanners and run a ZAP analysis on the edit profile page: both shall warn you about the lack of anti-CSRF tokens in the edit profile page.

 #### Other Broken Access Control challenges